Improving Object-centric Learning with Query Optimization

-More importantly, we ease the difficulty in training \sa with learnable queries by formulating \sa as a bi-level optimization problem.
-We improve the training of query-initialized \sa with a straight-through gradient estimator by connecting our method with first-order approaches~\citep{finn2017model,nichol2018reptile,geng2021training} in solving bi-level optimization problems.
+We improve the training of query-initialized \sa with a \ac{ste} by connecting our method with first-order approaches~\citep{finn2017model,nichol2018reptile,geng2021training} in solving bi-level optimization problems.
 The experimental results show that the proposed~\ac{model} can achieve \sota results on both synthetic and real-world image datasets with simple code adjustments to the original \sa module.

 With our model significantly outperforming previous methods in both synthetic and real domains, we provide thorough ablative studies demonstrating the effectiveness of our model design.
 We later show that our~\ac{model} possesses the potential of binding object concepts to slots.
 To validate this potential, we design zero-shot transfer learning experiments to show the generalization power of our model on unsupervised object-centric learning.
 As the experiments suggest (see~\cref{sec:exp}), our model could potentially be a principle approach for unsupervised object-centric learning and serve as a general plug-and-play module for a broader range of modalities where variants of \sa prosper.
 We hope these efforts can help foster new insights in the field of object-centric learning.